A complete kit of all the electronic parts shown is available,

 the paper, the wire or the tape too tightly or you won't be able

-rotating the rod and former rather than wrapping the wire
+the wire by rotating the rod and former rather than wrapping the

 length of the wire which makes it tangle up more easily.